aditya-7562/PomodoroTimer/README.md

 # Pomodoro Timer Web Application

 ## Overview
-Pomodoro Timer is a web-based productivity application that implements the Pomodoro Technique - a time management method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short breaks.
+Pomodoro Timer is a web-based productivity application that implements the Pomodoro Technique.
+This time management method uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short breaks.
 This application helps users manage their work sessions, track productivity, and maintain focus.

 ## Features
 - **Customizable Timer**: Focus sessions (25 minutes) and break sessions